-Drinking alone is not inherently bad, but is a practice that can lead to alcoholism.
+Drinking alone is not inherently bad, but it is a practice that can lead to alcoholism.
 While many people have a drink at home after work to relax and as a self-reward, frequent drinking can lead to alcohol dependence and alcoholism.
-Individuals who drink alone have a higher risk of assaults, and solitary drinking can lead to depression.
+Individuals who drink alone have a higher risk of assaults and solitary drinking can lead to depression.

 Drinking Alone | Free Your Spirit